State Bond Commission Approves $10 Million for Critical Autism Services at Hospital for Special CareJuly 25, 2018

 Funds will aid expansion of inpatient unit, create new Partial Hospitalization Program, enhance outpatient care

 NEW BRITAIN, Conn.
-(July 25, 2018) — Hospital for Special Care (HSC)announced todaythat the State Bond Commission has approved $10 million to finance a grant-in-aid to assist with expansion of critical services for youth diagnosed with Autism Spectrum Disorders (ASD).
+(July 25, 2018) — Hospital for Special Care (HFSC)announced todaythat the State Bond Commission has approved $10 million to finance a grant-in-aid to assist with expansion of critical services for youth diagnosed with Autism Spectrum Disorders (ASD).

 “The Hospital for Special Care is extremely grateful for the continued support of Governor Malloy and his Administration as well as for the continued endorsement of the full Bond Commission.
 We also sincerely appreciate the leadership demonstrated by Senator Gerratana, Representative Sanchez and the whole New Britain delegation as well as that of Representatives Betts and Petit in moving this project forward and want to express a special thanks to Representatives Miller, Abercrombie and Aresimowicz for their continued recognition of the hospital’s mission,”said Lynn Ricci, FACHE, president and chief executive officer, Hospital for Special Care.

 “Autism Spectrum Disorders impact children, youth and families from every community.
-Thanks to the leadership of our policy makers, Connecticut continues to set an example for the rest of the country in providing effective, high-quality solutions and supports for children diagnosed with ASD,” continued Ricci “These funds will allow HSC to expand our unique expertise and continuum of care for youth with the highest level of acuity, reduce inappropriate and prolonged emergency department stays and create Connecticut’s first step-up/step-down option for these families.”
+Thanks to the leadership of our policy makers, Connecticut continues to set an example for the rest of the country in providing effective, high-quality solutions and supports for children diagnosed with ASD,” continued Ricci “These funds will allow HFSC to expand our unique expertise and continuum of care for youth with the highest level of acuity, reduce inappropriate and prolonged emergency department stays and create Connecticut’s first step-up/step-down option for these families.”

 Approximately 250 children and youth diagnosed with ASD as well as their families, including parents and siblings, will be served in the new and expanded programs each year.Children and families will receive specialized services in inpatient, a new partial hospital level of care and an enhanced outpatient program.
 Each level of care provides psychiatry, psychology, developmental pediatrics, family therapy, behavioral analysis, planning and training, medication management, speech and occupational therapy.
 The expansion will create approximately 25full-time equivalent positions in these disciplines.